Below (album)

-Below is the fourth studio album by American hardcore punk band Beartooth.
+Below is the fourth studio album by American rock band Beartooth.
 The album was released on June 25, 2021, through Red Bull Records.
 It was produced by Caleb Shomo and Oshie Bichar.
 A deluxe edition of Below was released on March 18, 2022, with an additional 20 tracks.

 Background and promotion

 On June 23, 2020, Shomo said that the band's fourth album, which he referred to as "LP4", was being recorded at Capital House Studio in Ohio.
 On December 8, Shomo stated on a Twitch stream in that he was "aiming for an album release by spring 2021" and that singles would "definitely" be released before then.
 On March 19, 2021, the band surprise released a new song called "Devastation" which saw their sound deviate from their metalcore roots, in favour of a hard rock/heavy metal feel.

 On March 26, a week after the release of "Devastation", the band released the second single "The Past Is Dead" along with a corresponding music video.
 At the same time, the band announced the album itself, the album cover, the track list, and release date.
 On April 23, the band released the third single "Hell of It".
 On May 21, two weeks before the album release, the band unveiled the fourth single "Fed Up" which frontman Caleb Shomo revealed "was written mid lockdown" in 2020 during, and about the COVID-19 lockdowns.
 On June 25, the album's release date, the band debuted the fifth single "Skin" along with an accompanying music video.